 Codat raises $40M and expands its API infrastructure for SME data

-Codat’s API powers services of five of the world’s largest financial institutions, 12 technology unicorns, and many specialised SME providers.
+Codat’s services power five of the world’s largest financial institutions, 12 technology unicorns, and many specialized SMB providers.
 These include Brex, Clearco, Zettle by PayPal, FreeAgent, Pipe, and Virgin Money.
-Clients leverage the Codat API for a wide range of small business products, from loan applications, accounting, expense management, and insurance products to eCommerce and point-of-sale platforms.
+Clients leverage the business data APIs for a wide range of small business products, from loan applications, accounting, expense management, and insurance products to eCommerce and point-of-sale platforms.

-Codat’s mission is to make the lives of small businesses easier and enable suppliers to small businesses, through a single standardised API, to connect with all the software packages SMEs use.
-Through this API, they can quickly and easily integrate their products with all the other applications used by their business customers, creating a better, more connected experience.
-On average a typical small business now uses more than 40 different applications.
+Codat’s mission is to make the lives of small businesses easier by enabling their systems to work together seamlessly.
+Through Codat’s business data APIs, clients can quickly and easily integrate their products with all the other applications used by their business customers, creating a better, more connected experience.
+On average, a typical small business now uses more than 40 different applications.

 “The number of SMB-focused software products will continue to proliferate, and we expect many of these products to be powered by Codat in the future,“ said John Curtius, Partner at Tiger Global.
 “Codat’s customers consistently told us that Codat’s value proposition is incredibly compelling – a faster and better solution at a fraction of the cost as compared to a do-it-yourself approach.”

 Peter Lord, CEO of Codat commented:

 “Financial services for SMBs are now changing more and more quickly, and we’re privileged to work with the people and companies who are driving this change to make life better for small businesses.
 As Codat is the platform on which more and more of this revolution is built, this investment accelerates the industry transformation.”